See what our patients have to say...

 One of the benefits of the DIEP flap is the improved abdominal shape.
 Your abdomen will be much flatter and tighter.
 You essentially get a tummy tuck from the operation, though the scar is slightly higher than a tummy tuck scar.

-Federal law requires insurance companies to pay for your breast reconstruction.
+Federal law requires insurance companies to pay for your DIEP Flap reconstruction.
 Each insurance company has a different deductable and co-pay.
 Our insurance specialists will help you through this process.

 Scheduling can begin on the day of consultation, but the final date will come after insurance authorization.